the-events-calendar/the-events-calendar/readme.txt

 == Upgrade Notice ==

 IMPORTANT NOTICE: 3.x upgrade is a HUGE upgrade from 2.x versions.
 If you are upgrading from an older version, please test thoroughly before updating on your live website.

+= 3.5.1 =

+Please see the changelog for the complete list of changes in this release.
+Remember to always make a backup of your database and files before updating!

 = 3.5 =